KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 This leaves us with only one result.

-_Filters Example 1: Inclusion Filtering_
+_Filters Example 2: Exclusion Filtering_

 Let’s look again at Stephanie’s emails.
 But this time, we want to ignore any email that might mention an opinion.
 For this, we’ll use an exclusion filter: